 - Family history.
 You may be more likely to get some types of cancer if your family members have had them.
 This is because you can inherit genes that make cancer more likely to develop.
 Speak to your GP about whether you should have any additional screening tests.

 - Food and drink.
-A diet high in animal fats, red and processed meat but low in fruit and vegetables can increase your risk of getting certain types of cancer.
+A diet high in animal fats and red/processed meat but low in fruit and vegetables increases your risk of getting certain types of cancer.
 If you drink excessive amounts of alcohol or are overweight, it can also increase your risk.